Spain reopened its border on June 21, 2020 to a list of EU nations, and July 3, 2020 to an expanded list of third-party nations outside the EU.

 On June 30th, The EU published the list of approved ‘safe’ countries that will be allowed to travel to the European Union for the purpose of tourism starting on July 1st, 2020.
 The press release made by the EU was only a recommendation.
 Each country was given the freedom to make their own travel restrictions based on the recommendation.

-Spain has responded to the EU’s suggestion by planning to open its borders to 12 of the 15 approved countries, by permitting all but three of the suggestions into the country, starting July 3rd.
+Spain first responded to the EU’s suggestion by planning to open its borders to 12 of the 15 approved countries, but has now changed the list several times.

 Third-party countries granted entry

 In line with EU guidelines, Spain will lift entry restrictions for the following third-party countries: